 All MOP youth will complete the initial LIST Assessment within 21 days of their intake at MOP.
 Updated LIST Assessments will occur for MOP youth at the six month mark and every six months thereafter until discharge from MOP.
-7/1/21-12/31/21 69% of LIST initial assessments and updates were completed, 21% short of the goal of 90%.
+7/1/21-6/30/22 72% of LIST initial assessments and updates were completed, 18% short of the goal of 90%.

-A total of 87 CHAP youth will complete Learning Inventory of Skills Training (LIST) assessments annually.
-All CHAP clients completed their LIST assessments.
+A total of 102 ILP youth will complete Learning Inventory of Skills Training (LIST) assessments annually.
+All clients completed their LIST assessments.

 MOP youth will have an initial treatment plan completed within 96 hours of intake at MOP.
 The treatment plan will be updated every 90 days.
-7/1/21-12/31/21 100% of MOP Treatment Plans were completed and updated at required intervals.
+7/1/21-6/30/22 100% of MOP youth had a completed treatment plan.

-and CHAP youth will have a Treatment Plan annually.
-CHAP youth had treatment plans.
-100% of the treatment plans will be updated at the required 90 day intervals.
-100% completed.
+ILP youth will have a Treatment Plan initiated upon intake and will be updated quarterly.
+100% of the treatment plans where completed and updated at the required 90 day intervals.